awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

 1. Run the following command to view details about a particular instance\.
 **Note**
 To run the commands in this walkthrough, replace the instance and command IDs\.
 The command ID is returned as a response to send\-command\.
-The instance ID is available from the Amazon EC2 console\.
+The instance ID is available from the Amazon Elastic Compute Cloud \(Amazon EC2\) console\.

 ------
 #### [ Linux & macOS ]